-Be a People Person
+#1: Be a People Person

 Think of the process of getting to know the person you are speaking with as an ice breaker.
 Be professional, but be human, too.
 Personality has its merits and can lead to them remembering you as you and not just another city government official.
-Also, remember it’s those first fifteen minutes that will decide what they think of you and your presentation.
+Those first fifteen minutes will decide what they think of you and your presentation.
 Make it count.

-Research Your Audience and Show Them the Data
+#2: Research Your Audience and Show Them the Data

 It’s not hard to understand that you really have to work your way into the minds of the people you’re selling your city to.
 You’ll need to bring several reasons for why they should open a store in your city.

-Be a Quick Thinker
+#3: Be a Quick Thinker

-Have the Ability to Adapt Your Retail Recruitment Process
+#4: Have the Ability to Adapt Your Retail Recruitment Process

-There are going to be times where retailers are going to throw a monkey wrench into your plans or try to throw off your momentum and make it difficult to continue your presentation.
+There are going to be times when retailers will throw a monkey wrench into your plans or throw off your momentum to make it difficult to continue your presentation.
 Your ability to handle those situations will determine your level of success.
 For as much that can go right in your retail recruitment presentation, just as much can go wrong.
 If you cannot adapt to those situations you won’t last long.

-Be Persistent, but be Professional About it
+#5: Be Persistent, but be Professional

 Failed your first attempt after meeting with them?
 Learn from it.
 What was it that turned them off?
 What questions did they ask?
 Who in the room was won over and who wasn’t?
 Read their body language in the meeting.
 Who really got the most out of the presentation and who showed little interest or kept trying to shoot you down?

-There will be times where you won’t get any traction with the retailer you’re trying to recruit.
+There will be times when you won’t get any traction with the retailer you’re trying to recruit.
 Sometimes it’s wiser to let go and move on, but only after giving it your best.
 Even then, don’t lose contact or burn that bridge you tried to build with them.
 Keep in touch.
 However, if you follow these five ways to be successful in your retail recruitment pitch, your chances for success will always be good.